27-Year-Old Second Baseman – Chicago White Sox

 Gordon Beckham Contract Information:

-Signed a one-year, $2.925 million contract with the White Sox in January 2013, avoiding arbitration.
+Agreed to a one-year, $4.175 million deal with the White Sox in January 2014, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Gordon Beckham – simply subscribe now.